NikGrmek/organic-borders/README.md

 ### Security Note

 The `config.js` file is ignored by git (listed in `.gitignore`), so your API token won't be committed to version control.
 However, make sure not to share your `config.js` file with others.

+## Configuration

+1. Copy `config.sample.js` to `config.js`
+2. Replace the placeholder Hugging Face token in `config.js` with your own token
+3. Make sure not to commit your `config.js` file to version control